vpullakhandam/Alice_In_Wonderland_RAG/README.md

    - Ensure all binary files are included

 3. If you get memory errors:

    - The app is optimized for Streamlit Cloud's free tier
    - Reduce batch sizes if needed

+4. If you encounter API authentication issues:
+   - Verify all required API keys are properly set in .env or Streamlit secrets
+   - Check API key permissions and quotas
+   - Ensure environment variables are properly loaded